J9465812/PhysiCalc/README.md

 to run PhysiCalc.

 *NOTE: This might not work because of Apple's built-in protections thinking it is malware.
-I am trying to find a way around it.*
+I am trying to find a way around it.
+Until then, just use the command line directly as described under Execution.*

 ## Opening the help page
 After launching PhysiCalc, type "help" and press enter.
 PhysiCalc should bring up instructions to get started.